joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2025/09/08/nyregion/08carroll-appeal-doc.html

 **Phillies put Trea Turner and Alec Bohm on IL; Turner's injury not season-ending**\
-`With three weeks to go in the season, the Phillies will need to navigate a key stretch without the entire left side of their infield.`\
+`With three weeks to go in the season, the Phillies will need to navigate a key stretch without the left side of their infield.`\
 https://nytimes.com/athletic/6610664/2025/09/08/trea-turner-hamstring-philies-injured-list/

 **NFL suspends fan who hit DeAndre Hopkins and Lamar Jackson**\